 The shift to Smart Life stores has sped up the transformation from a flow-based business model to an asset-based one.
 Connections between customers and the Company have become stronger.
-Connections between customers and the Company have certainly become stronger.
 Moreover, giving consultations to customers also serves to increase contact with them.
 Members of the service system exhibit several usage patterns which cannot be explained only by the number of members and average values such as the average unit price.
 The conventional pattern has been service on a per-household basis.
 However, in the age of cloud services, the personal management of data has become important, and accounts for individual users are therefore important.
 The nature of services will also be further diversified.